Did you know that being over 60 comes with perks beyond wisdom and experience?

 - Train Travel: Amtrak provides discounts of up to 10% for passengers aged 65 and over.
 It’s a comfortable and scenic way to travel across the country.

-- Hotels and Resorts: Major chains like Marriott, Hilton, and Choice Hotels often have senior rates.
+- Hotels and Resorts: Major chains like Marriott, Hilton, and Choice Hotels often have senior discounts rates.
 Some even offer packages tailored to retirees.

 - Membership Perks: Organizations like AARP and AAA provide exclusive travel deals for members, including discounted car rentals, cruises, and vacation packages.